Ethereum and Bitcoin May Already Be in Your Portfolio. But Which one Has the Better Investment Going Forward?

 Ethereum has many benefits over Bitcoin.
 It's more versatile, has better technology, and has far more real-world applications.

-Compared to Bitcoin, it's also relatively cheap, making it much more accessible to investors with a smaller bankroll At the current valuations, you could buy around 30 Ethereum for the price of a single Bitcoin.
+Compared to Bitcoin, Ether is also relatively cheap, making it much more accessible to investors with a smaller bankroll At the current valuations, you could buy around 30 Ethereum for the price of a single Bitcoin.
 And given the technology's potential and impressive list of backers, investing in Ethereum now is a chance to buy low and sell high in the future.

 But Bitcoin is here to stay.
 And although it (probably) won't revolutionise the digital space in the same way as Ethereum could, Bitcoin's established 'brand' and increasing scarcity makes it an appealing proposition for more cautious investors with an eye on the long-term.